youheinakagawa/panasonic-tv-app/memory-bank/progress.md

 - [x] Additional app buttons: Added buttons for ブラウザ, メディアプレーヤー, テレビメニュー, お気に入り.
 - [x] Function key shortcuts: Added F1-F5 shortcuts for quick access to apps and features.
 - [x] BackSpaceキー support: Added BackSpaceキー as an alternative to ESCキー for Back button functionality.
+- [x] Standalone application: The application can be built as a standalone executable with an installer.
+- [x] Documentation: Added a README.md file with installation and usage instructions.
+- [x] Dependency management: Created batch files to help run the application with the correct dependencies.
+- [x] Distribution: Created PowerShell script to package the application as a ZIP file for easy distribution.
+- [x] Error handling: Added error handling to batch files for better user experience.

 ## What's Left to Build
 - [ ] Smart TV features: The application needs to support more smart TV features.